Website Alberta Theatre Projects

 We create world-class contemporary theatre that blurs the line between the audience and the artist, by telling the most provocative and engaging stories of our time.
 By embracing the intimacy and unique audience configuration opportunities of the Martha Cohen Theatre, we offer an exciting new experience for our audience with each production.

 This is a very exciting time in the history of Alberta Theatre Projects as we look to the future of how our company can be a leader in new play development and producing the finest contemporary theatre that engages our community by reflecting their stories on stage.
-The Director of Development is one of our senior management professionals, acting as one of our company’s key influencers and championing all contributed revenue strategy.
+The Technical Director is key to bringing the stories from page to stage through a leadership role with our crew.

 Building on the legacy of Executive & Artistic Director Darcy Evans, Alberta Theatre Projects is in a high growth phase and we are excited to keep the momentum going as one of our country’s leaders in professional theatre and we can’t wait for you to join us on this journey.
-This role is targeted to start as soon as possible.
+This role is targeted to start in August or September 2021.

 WHO YOU ARE

 As our company plans to produce in-person presentations for the 2021-22 season and facilitate rental activities next summer in the Martha Cohen Theatre, Alberta Theatre Projects seeks a passionate Technical Director for a permanent opportunity to start this August or September.
 Reporting to the Production Manager, this role is the lead on executing technical elements and working with our crew in the theatre for season productions and rental engagements.

 - Coordinate and oversee all technical elements for theatrical productions (including planned recorded productions) and any rental productions

 - Perform all costing, ordering of materials, and crew scheduling for productions and theatre rentals

 - Act as a liaison with production coordinators and stage management for all technical requirements